NovokhatskyiVitalii/NovokhatskyiVitalii/README.md

 ## 🚀 About Me

 🎓  Hi!
 I'm Vitalii, a Frontend Developer with 2+ years of commercial experience in building and maintaining responsive web applications, landing pages, and CRM integrations.
 Skilled in JavaScript (ES6+), React, SCSS, and deployment pipelines (CI/CD).
 Experienced in mentoring junior developers, conducting code reviews, and collaborating with cross-functional teams.
 Strong focus on performance optimization (15–20% faster load times), clean code, and delivering business-oriented solutions.
-Currently aiming to grow into a Middle Frontend Developer role with a focus on TypeScript, Redux Toolkit, and testing.
+Currently aiming to grow into a Middle Frontend Developer role with a focus on Next, TypeScript, Redux Toolkit, and testing.

 ## 🛠️ Skills